 Abraham Lincoln becomes the 16th U.S. president and prepares to face the sectional crisis head-on.

-James Buchanan wraps up his term as president and reflects upon his handling of the secession crisis.
+OTD 165 YEARS AGO: Outgoing President James Buchanan wraps up his term by creating the Dakota and Nevada territories, and approving increased import taxes.
+Buchanan then reflects upon his handling of the secession crisis.

-Texas secedes from the Union, and the Federal military commander in the state controversially turns over all property to the Texans.
+Delegates to the Texas State Convention at Austin voted 166 to 7 to secede from the United States, and the Federal military commander in the state controversially turns over all property to the Texans.

 President James Buchanan signs a bill into law making “Bleeding Kansas” the 34th state of the Union.